Kateřina Siniaková: 2019–20: Success in doubles

-2021: Second French Open doubles title, world No. 1 in doubles
+2021: French Open doubles title and No. 1

 There was a positive start to 2021, when Siniaková and Krejčíková reached the doubles final at the Australian Open, before losing to Elise Mertens and Aryna Sabalenka.

-At the Madrid Open, Siniaková and Krejčíková won the title, defeating Demi Schuurs and Gabriela Dabrowski in the final for their biggest title since Wimbledon 2018.

 At the French Open in doubles, Siniaková and Krejčíková defeated the Plíšková twins in an all Czech quarterfinals and Bernarda Pera & Magda Linette in the semifinals to reach their second French Open final.
-They then beat Bethanie Mattek-Sands and Iga Świątek in straight sets to claim their second title at Roland Garros, while Siniakova’s partner Barbora Krejčíková won her maiden Grand Slam singles title at the same event.
+They then beat Bethanie Mattek-Sands and Iga Świątek in straight sets to claim their second title at Roland Garros, while Siniakova's partner Barbora Krejčíková won her maiden Grand Slam singles title at the same event.
 As a result, Krejčíková and Siniaková reclaimed the No. 1 and No. 2 spots in the doubles rankings, respectively.

-At the Olympics, the pair won the gold medal in women's doubles, defeating the Swiss pair of Belinda Bencic and Viktoria Golubic in the gold medal match.
-The pair unexpectedly lost in the first round of the US Open.
-However, the season ended on a high for Siniaková as she partnered with Jeļena Ostapenko to win the doubles title in Moscow, and then reteamed with Krejčíková to win the WTA Finals doubles title in Guadalajara, going through the tournament unbeaten.
+At the delayed Tokyo Olympics, Siniaková and Krejčíková won gold in women's doubles, defeating the Swiss pair of Belinda Bencic and Viktorija Golubic in the final.
+They ended the season by winning the WTA Finals doubles title in Guadalajara, going through the tournament unbeaten.
 Consequently, Siniaková rose to the top of the rankings and ended the year as the world No. 1 doubles player.

-In singles, Siniaková had a few significant wins.
-She reached the quarterfinals at the WTA 250 in Istanbul, in April before losing to Elisa Mertens.
-In May, she beat Clara Tauson, Serena Williams and Caroline Garcia at the WTA 250 Parma Open, before losing to Coco Gauff in the semifinals.
-Siniaková had a good run to the third round at the French Open, before losing to Tamara Zindansek.
-Siniaková then reached her first WTA singles final in several years at the Bad Homburg Open where she lost to Angelique Kerber.

-With her summer singles form she reached third round at Wimbledon, before losing to eventual champion Ashleigh Barty.
-Siniaková then reached the quarterfinal of the Prague Open in July, being beaten heavily by her double partner Krejčíková who would also go in to take the title.
-Siniaková beat former world No. 1 Muguruza at the WTA-1000 tournament in Montreal in August and then in October 2021, defeated returning former No. 1, Kim Clijsters, at the Indian Wells Open.
-She ended the year ranked number 49 for singles.
+In singles, Siniaková reached her first WTA Tour singles final in several years at the Bad Homburg Open which she lost to Angelique Kerber.
+On home soil, she reached the quarterfinals of the Prague Open in July, being beaten heavily by her doubles partner Krejčíková who would go in to take the title.
+In October, Siniaková defeated returning former No. 1, Kim Clijsters, at the Indian Wells Open.
+She ended the year ranked No. 49 in singles.